Mitsuma/Blender2.8-RenderButton/README.md

 # Installation:
 ![](https://i.imgur.com/tDG1ZS7.png)
 Download the AddRenderButton.py
+**Please use the old 2.80 version for 2.80, 2.81 and up should work with the latest version.**
 Open the Blender Preferences (Edit - Preferences...) and click "Install Add-on from File..."
 Select the AddRenderButton.py
 Save Preferences
 Done.

+# Contributions
+Thanks to https://github.com/zocker-160 for the 2.81 fix attempt.
+Managed to make it work without having to go to settings.

 **This is a quick hackjob, should not cause any issue but use on your own risk.**
 Removing/Adding the addon does not seem to cause any issues.